rodrigogalura/tuner/docs/intermediate-features/between-filtering.md

 {% include features.html %}

-## 🌪️ Between Filtering (`between[field]=min,max`)
+## 🌪️ Between Filtering (`between[column]=min,max`)

-The **between feature** allows you to filter results based on a range of values for one or more fields.
+The **between feature** allows you to filter results based on a range of values for one or more columns.
 It also supports combining multiple conditions using logical operators like AND, OR, and their negated versions.

 <br>